PigNotPizza/DiscordRPC/README.md

 2. Extract DiscordRPC folder to any directory.

-> We recommend puting the DiscordRPC folder onto desktop
+> We recommend putting the DiscordRPC folder onto desktop

 4. Find and launch the exe file, called "DiscordRPC.exe".